 The city name Valencia has led to Jewish surnames including Valensi and Valenci in Spain, Valensin in France, and Valensy in Tunisia.
 Due to the ability to interchange “b” and “v” sounds in Spanish, there have also been records of Balensy and Balansi from Italy.

-Article by Nathalie Feingold & Quincy Walter
+Report by Nathalie Feingold & Quincy Walter